 Prinitha is the Editor of Power Retail.
 She has an editorial background in digital and newspaper publishing, news and sports presenting and reporting, as well as PR in politics.
-Prinitha is passionate about health and wellbeing, loves adventure and enjoys a bit of retail therapy to complement her personal style.
+Prinitha is passionate about fashion, lifestyle, health and wellbeing, loves adventure and enjoys a bit of retail therapy to complement her personal style.

 The brands doing the best job attracting spending among millennials in the US are Sephora, Nike and Victoria’s Secret, according to a new report, with these retailers’ strong online presence a key contributor to popularity.

 Over the last 20 years Prada has taken it sweet time in selling its handbags, shoes and accessories online, but 2017 will see the company ramp up its investment in boosting online sales, and reducing physical stores.